Body proportions: Measurements

 There are a number of important distances between reference points that an artist may measure and will observe: These are the distance from floor to the patella; from the patella to the front iliac crest; the distance across the stomach between the iliac crests; the distances (which may differ according to pose) from the iliac crests to the suprasternal notch between the clavicles; and the distance from the notch to the bases of the ears (which again may differ according to the pose).

 Some teachers deprecate mechanistic measurements and strongly advise the artist to learn to estimate proportion by eye alone.

 Ratios

 Many text books of artistic anatomy advise that the head height be used as a yardstick for other lengths in the body: their ratios to it provide a consistent and credible structure.
 Although the average person is 71/2 heads tall, the custom in Classical Greece (since Lysippos) and Renaissance art was to set the figure as eight heads tall: "the eight-heads-length figure seems by far the best; it gives dignity to the figure and also seems to be the most convenient."
-The half-way mark is a line between the outer hip bones, just above the pubic arch.
+The half-way mark is a line between the greater trochanters, just above the pubic arch.